-- > NFPA 68 "Guide for Venting of Deflagrations". - > NFPA 69 "Standard on Explosion Prevention Systems". - > NFPA 77 "Recommended Practice on Static Electricity". - > NFPA 499 "Recommended Practice for the Classification of Combustible Dusts and of Hazardous (Classified) Locations for Electrical Installations in Chemical Process Areas". - > NFPA 654 "Standard for the Prevention of Fire and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particulate Solids".
+- > NFPA 68 "Standard on Explosion Protection by Deflagration Venting". - > NFPA 69 "Standard on Explosion Prevention Systems". - > NFPA 77 "Recommended Practice on Static Electricity". - > NFPA 499 "Recommended Practice for the Classification of Combustible Dusts and of Hazardous (Classified) Locations for Electrical Installations in Chemical Process Areas". - > NFPA 660 "Standard for Combustible Dusts and Particulate Solids".